 Although SM7741 has clearly pulled a sidecar for much of its life, the frame and forks proved to be straight and undamaged.
 The wheel bearings, however, were completely worn out with cracked outer tracks, and some simply fell apart on removal.
 The original bearings incorporate a wide collar and replacements were unavailable, but I sourced new tapered roller bearings of the same internal and external diameters and width, and turned up collars in the lathe to give the correct spacing.

-The steering head bearings are conventional loose ball races but the upper track is an unusual ‘top hat’ arrangement which clamps in the girder top clip.
+The steering head bearings are conventional loose ball races but the upper track is a vintage-style ‘top hat’ arrangement which clamps in the girder top clip.
 All four races were worn but I found good replacements at an autojumble and reassembled them with new balls.
 The girders themselves were fitted with new friction discs and rebuilt with new bushes by Jake Robbins Vintage Engineering – which cured the half inch of fore-and-aft movement at the wheel spindle!

 At the back end of the machine, the rear stand crossbar had been broken at some time in its life and a previous owner had simply bent the two legs inwards and welded it back.
 This might have worked – but the bent leg now fouled the nuts securing the rear sprocket… A replacement crossbar was welded into place.
 Finally, one of the snail cam adjusters for the rear wheel spindle was broken, so a new one was carefully shaped with a bench grinder and files.

 With the paint blasted off the wheel rims, ‘Dunlop 1928’ was exposed to the light of day.
-While the spokes were beyond use, the original rims came up beautifully and were laced back onto the hubs with new spokes and nickel-plated spoke nipples.
+While the spokes were beyond use, the original rims came up beautifully and were laced back onto the hubs with new black-painted spokes and nickel-plated spoke nipples.

 BSA used a curious design of long tubular grease/oil nipples.
 A few were missing and I could not find replacements; fortunately a skilled watchmaker friend turned some up for me in his watchmaker’s lathe, complete with internal balls and springs!